GCP#

 vpc_name: my-vpc-name

-See details in Advanced Configurations.
+See details in Advanced Configuration.
 Example use cases include using a private VPC or a VPC with fine-grained constraints, typically created via Terraform or manually.

 The custom VPC should contain the required firewall rules.